PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 for the next Goal continuation.
 Work continues through coherent commits and pushes without opening a pull request.

-The latest implementation unit completes the adjacent channel-one TransposeConv/Squeeze terminal family in the indexed `passes/conv_output_passthrough_layout.py` owner.
-Its former 390-line full-map fixed-point helper is now a thin dispatcher in the unchanged position after the general Conv-output passthrough owner and receives Session LayoutState.
-A separate immutable plan proves the channel-one source, unary/binary chain, Squeeze axes, and terminal graph-output contract before mutation.
+The latest implementation unit moves the exact Transpose/RELU/Split/all-inverse-Transpose island into the TensorFlow-free indexed `passes/split_all_outputs_layout.py` owner.
+Its former 182-line full-map fixed-point helper is now a thin dispatcher at both unchanged production positions, and both calls receive Session LayoutState.
+An immutable plan proves the complete equal channel Split, every branch adapter, all downstream rewires, and copy-on-write axis update before mutation.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous